 You can begin by studying how other brands similar to your own make use of Instagram to promote their products and services.
-Research and analysis can be tedious, but it's a start.
+Research and analysis can be tedious, but it's a good start.

 Once you start distributing your own content, you can begin fine-tuning your tactics according to your audience and level of engagement.